-All high school students (9-12th grade) who reside in or attend school in the 8th Congressional District are encouraged to participate.
-Artwork submitted must be original in concept, design and execution, no larger than 26” x 26” x 4” and can be in the form of paintings (oil, acrylics, watercolor, etc.), drawings (pastels, colored pencil, pencil, charcoal, ink, markers), collage (must be 2 dimensional), prints (lithographs, silkscreen, block prints), mixed media, computer generated art, or photography.
+All high school students (9-12th grade) who reside in or attend school in the Eighth Congressional District are encouraged to participate.
+The winning entry from Georgia’s Eighth Congressional District will be displayed in the United States Capitol for a year alongside artwork from every congressional district across the country.
+Artwork submitted must be original in concept, design, and execution, no larger than 26” x 26” x 4” and can be in the form of paintings (oil, acrylics, watercolor, etc.), drawings (pastels, colored pencil, pencil, charcoal, ink, markers), collage (must be 2 dimensional), prints (lithographs, silkscreen, block prints), mixed media, computer-generated art, or photography.

 Three award-winning works of art will be selected by a distinguished panel of local judges.
-The first-place art work will be displayed at the US Capitol for an eleven-month exhibit beginning in July, 2021.
+I will announce the winners at an Awards Ceremony and Reception in Valdosta at the Annette Howell Turner Center Annex on Sunday, April 24, 2023, at 2:00pm.
+The first-place artwork will be displayed in the US Capitol for an eleven-month exhibit beginning in June, 2023.
 The winning student will receive two airline tickets to Washington, DC for the national ceremony and ribbon cutting of the art exhibit.
 The student will also be eligible to receive a $3,000 per year admission scholarship to the Savannah College of Art and Design, should they apply and be accepted.

 In addition to community professionals judging the top artwork, we will continue the “People’s Choice Award.”
 All of the submitted entries will be posted on my Facebook page, giving 8th district constituents the opportunity to choose their favorite.
 The People’s Choice Award winner’s artwork will be displayed in my Washington, D.C. office, unless it is the same piece that wins the overall competition, in which case the first-place offerings apply.

-For more information or questions, please contact my Tifton District Office: (229) 396-5175 or Alice.John@mail.house.gov.
+For more information or questions, please contact Charles White in our Tifton District Office: (229) 376-8061 or email at firstname.lastname@example.org.